osiegmar/FastCSV/docs/src/content/docs/architecture/interpretation.md

 1. A proper quoted field `"value 1"`
 2. A quoted field with a trailing whitespace `"value 2"_` (the underscore represents the whitespace)

+   By default, FastCSV throws a `CsvParseException` when reading this field.
+   This behavior can be changed by setting `CsvReaderBuilder.allowExtraCharsAfterClosingQuote(boolean)` to `true`.
-   FastCSV would concatenate any trailing characters (including whitespaces) to the field.
+   In this case, FastCSV concatenates any trailing characters (including whitespaces) to the field.
    The Java value for this field would be `"value 2 "` (**without** the quotes).
-This lenient behavior can be disabled by configuring `CsvReaderBuilder.acceptCharsAfterQuotes(false)`.
-In this case, FastCSV would throw an exception when reading this field.

 3. A quoted field with a leading whitespace `_"value 3"` (the underscore represents the whitespace)